-§61.33 Stack sampling.
+§ 61.33 Stack sampling.

-- (a) Unless a waiver of emission testing is obtained under §61.13, each owner or operator required to comply with §61.32(a) shall test emissions from the source according to Method 104 of appendix B to this part or according to Method 29 of appendix A to part 60.
+(a) Unless a waiver of emission testing is obtained under §61.13, each owner or operator required to comply with §61.32(a) shall test emissions from the source according to Method 104 of appendix B to this part.
 Method 103 of appendix B to this part is approved by the Administrator as an alternative method for sources subject to §61.32(a).
-The emission test shall be performed: - (1) By May 28, 2014 in the case of an existing source or a new source which has an initial startup date preceding February 27, 2014; or - (2) Within 90 days of startup in the case of a new source which did not have an initial startup date preceding February 27, 2014. - (b) The Administrator shall be notified at least 30 days prior to an emission test so that he may at his option observe the test. - (c) Samples shall be taken over such a period or periods as are necessary to accurately determine the maximum emissions which will occur in any 24-hour period.
+The emission test shall be performed-

+(1) Within 90 days of the effective date in the case of an existing source or a new source which has an initial startup date preceding the effective date; or

+(2) Within 90 days of startup in the case of a new source which did not have an initial startup date preceding the effective date.

+(b) The Administrator shall be notified at least 30 days prior to an emission test so that he may at his option observe the test.

+(c) Samples shall be taken over such a period or periods as are necessary to accurately determine the maximum emissions which will occur in any 24-hour period.
 Where emissions depend upon the relative frequency of operation of different types of processes, operating hours, operating capacities, or other factors, the calculation of maximum 24-hour-period emissions will be based on that combination of factors which is likely to occur during the subject period and which result in the maximum emissions.
-No changes in the operation shall be made, which would potentially increase emissions above that determined by the most recent source test, until a new emission level has been estimated by calculation and the results reported to the Administrator. - (d) All samples shall be analyzed and beryllium emissions shall be determined within 30 days after the source test.
-All determinations shall be reported to the Administrator by a registered letter dispatched before the close of the next business day following such determination. - (e) Records of emission test results and other data needed to determine total emissions shall be retained at the source and made available, for inspection by the Administrator, for a minimum of 2 years.
+No changes in the operation shall be made, which would potentially increase emissions above that determined by the most recent source test, until a new emission level has been estimated by calculation and the results reported to the Administrator.

+(d) All samples shall be analyzed and beryllium emissions shall be determined within 30 days after the source test.
+All determinations shall be reported to the Administrator by a registered letter dispatched before the close of the next business day following such determination.

+(e) Records of emission test results and other data needed to determine total emissions shall be retained at the source and made available, for inspection by the Administrator, for a minimum of 2 years.

 [38 FR 8826, Apr.
 6, 1973, as amended at 50 FR 46294, Nov.
-7, 1985; 79 FR 11275, Feb.
-27, 2014]
+7, 1985]

-§61.34 Air sampling.
+§ 61.34 Air sampling.

-- (a) Stationary sources subject to §61.32(b) shall locate air sampling sites in accordance with a plan approved by the Administrator.
-Such sites shall be located in such a manner as is calculated to detect maximum concentrations of beryllium in the ambient air. - (b) All monitoring sites shall be operated continuously except for a reasonable time allowance for instrument maintenance and calibration, for changing filters, or for replacement of equipment needing major repair. - (c) Filters shall be analyzed and concentrations calculated within 30 days after filters are collected.
-Records of concentrations at all sampling sites and other data needed to determine such concentrations shall be retained at the source and made available, for inspection by the Administrator, for a minimum of 2 years. - (d) Concentrations measured at all sampling sites shall be reported to the Administrator every 30 days by a registered letter. - (e) The Administrator may at any time require changes in, or expansion of, the sampling network.
+(a) Stationary sources subject to §61.32(b) shall locate air sampling sites in accordance with a plan approved by the Administrator.
+Such sites shall be located in such a manner as is calculated to detect maximum concentrations of beryllium in the ambient air.

+(b) All monitoring sites shall be operated continuously except for a reasonable time allowance for instrument maintenance and calibration, for changing filters, or for replacement of equipment needing major repair.

+(c) Filters shall be analyzed and concentrations calculated within 30 days after filters are collected.
+Records of concentrations at all sampling sites and other data needed to determine such concentrations shall be retained at the source and made available, for inspection by the Administrator, for a minimum of 2 years.

+(d) Concentrations measured at all sampling sites shall be reported to the Administrator every 30 days by a registered letter.

+(e) The Administrator may at any time require changes in, or expansion of, the sampling network.